Regional Programme on Local Democracy in the Western Balkans (ReLOaD)

 - Relevant institutions in charge for the cooperation with CSOs

 Partner local governments will be selected through a competitive and transparent process in all Western Balkans.
-The aim of the selection process is to select 50 local governments in total - 5 local governments in Kosovo*, Former Yugoslav Republic of Macedonia, Montenegro and Serbia, 10 in Albania and 20 in Bosnia and Herzegovina (10 new and 10 local governments that participated in previous LOD project).
+The aim of the selection process is to select 50 local governments in total - 5 local governments in Kosovo*, North Macedonia, Montenegro and Serbia, 10 in Albania and 20 in Bosnia and Herzegovina (10 new and 10 local governments that participated in previous LOD project).

 The Project will support implementation of 200 CSO projects in selected local governments.
 It is expected 38,000 citizens to benefit from the Project.
 Special attention will be given to projects contributing to women empowerment, and strengthening of youth and socially excluded groups.